parthasm/Document-Summarization-TextRank/README.md

 The document summaries produced is scored for similarity with the abstracts of the papers and these similarity scores are reported.
 For scoring, an enhanced version of the ROUGE (Recall-Oriented Understudy for Gisting Evaluation) measure is used.
-Instead of considering only the n-grams present in the reference summary and the machine-generated summary for Rouge (as is usual), this project proposes an ‘Enhanced’ Rouge which also considers other relevant n-grams.
-This relevance is indicated by parts of speech tags of the words present in the n-grams.
-These words are present in both the summary and the abstract, though the n-grams themselves are only present in the machine-generated summary.
+Instead of considering only the exact n-grams present in both the reference summary and the machine-generated summary for Rouge (as is usual), this project proposes an ‘Enhanced’ Rouge which considers other relevant n-grams.
+These other n-grams in the machine-generated summary contain nouns and adjectives present in both the summaries, though the exact n-gram is absent in the reference summary.

-For comparison, the output files conatining the 2 versions of the Rouge scores for k=3,4 & 5 are uploaded.
+For comparison, the output files containing the 2 versions of the Rouge scores for k=3,4 & 5 are uploaded.